 Selfie, 2014 series.

 Eliza Dooley is an image-obsessed beauty.
-She has 263,000 followers who follow her every move, but she has no real friends at all.
+She has 263,000 followers who follow her every move, but she has no real friends.
 She wants to improve her life and turns to Henry for help.
 This guy is a real pro at marketing, and he will definitely teach Eliza how to please people.

 The series is generally light and enjoyable, and I watched it in one breath.
 It’s a pity that Selfie was not appreciated.